psychemedia/storytelling-notes/pentrich/pentrich-rising.md

 And that is the story of the Pentrich Uprising.

-*THIS TALE IS NO LONGER BEING UPDATED.
-SEE INSTEAD https://github.com/psychemedia/pentrich-uprising*
+*FOR A MORE COMPREHENSIVE SET OF STORYNOTES RELATING TO THE PENRICH UPRISING, SEE https://github.com/psychemedia/pentrich-uprising*

 --
 https://www.youtube.com/watch?v=iqwEsFnAqg4